levigilbert/godot-LDtk-import/README.md

 1. Copy the addons folder to your godot project folder.
 2. Enable LDtk Importer under Project Settings/Plugins.
 3. Add a .ldtk map file and any spritesheets you're using to your project folder.
+4. Select your .ldtk file and open the Import menu to toggle importing collisions, custom entities, metadata, and YSort.

 ## Tips:
 - IntGrid, Tiles, and AutoLayers are imported as TileMap Nodes.
 - Currently Entities have very basic functionality, checkout the testmap.ldtk for examples.

-## Options:
+## Import Menu Options:
-- Import_Collisions: If you want to import collision for the tiles (see import collisions below) or not
+- Import_Collisions: Import collisions from IntGrid layer (see import collisions below).
-- Import_Custom_Entities: If you want to import your own Resources (see entities), this should be set to true.
+- Import_Custom_Entities: Import your own Resources (see entities).
 Keep in mind that this will remove the other node options (they will still be imported, but only as Node2D).
-- Import_Metadata: If set, will import any fields set on the entities.
+- Import_Metadata: Import any fields set on entities.
 If they have an exported property with the same name, it will set the value of the property with the value on LDtk, if they don't (or the plugin can't find it), they will be imported as metadata (using 'set_meta()') and can be retrieved later using 'get_meta()' on the imported object.
-- Import_YSort_Entities_Layer: If set, any Entities Layer whose name begins with "YSort" will be imported as a YSort node, and all the entities will be set as children of this YSort node.
+- Import_YSort_Entities_Layer: Any Entities Layer whose name begins with "YSort" will be imported as a YSort node, and all the entities will be set as children of this YSort node.

 ## Importing Collisions:
-- Create a layer called "Collisions", any tile in it will have a RectangleShape2D added to in a new layer.
+- Create an IntGrid layer called "Collisions", tiles on this layer will be made into CollisionShape2D and added to a StaticBody2D node.

 ### Entities:
 You can set up how your entities are imported: